oracle/db-sharding/README.md

 For more details, please refer to the [OKE sharding][OKE-sharding] documentation.

-## Docker based deployment of Oracle sharded database
+## Container based deployment of Oracle sharded database

 ### Overview

-Docker based deployment of sharded database.
+Container based deployment of sharded database.

 ### Details

-For more details, please refer to the [Docker sharding][DOCKER-sharding] documentation.
+For more details, please refer to the [Container sharding][CONTAINER-sharding] documentation.

 ## Fast data ingest